SK Innovation loses U.S. battery trade case but gets temporary OK to sell to Ford, VW

 Ford said the “ITC decision supports our plans to bring the all-electric Ford F-150 to market in mid-2022.”

-Reporting by David Shepardson in Washington and Heekyong Yang in Seoul; Editing by Chris Reese and David Gregorio
+Reporting by David Shepardson in Washington and Heekyong Yang in Seoul; Editing by Chris Reese, David Gregorio and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.